dougeby/IntuneDocs/intune/software-updates-ios.md

 2. Choose an existing policy > **Properties**.
 3. Update the restricted time:

     1. Choose the days of the week
     2. Choose the time zone that this policy is applied
     3. Enter the start and end time for the blacklisted hours

     > [!NOTE]
     > If the **Start time** and **End time** are both set to 12am, then the the maintenance time check is turned off.

 ## Assign the policy to users

 Existing policies are assigned to groups, users, or devices.
-When they are assigned, the policy is applied.
+When assigned, the policy is applied.

 1. In **Software updates**, select **Update policies for iOS**.
 2. Choose an existing policy > **Assignments**.